Myths about nuclear power

 “Nuclear power in Germany only costs 2 to 3 cents per kilowatt hour.
 We should therefore invest in nuclear power!”

 Only the ongoing operating costs were taken into account in this calculation.
 The many billions for the construction of a reactor (external link, opens in a new window) and the state subsidies (external link, opens in a new window) for research and final storage are missing.
 If a new nuclear power plant were to be built in Germany today, it would cost between 13.6 and 49 cents per kilowatt hour of nuclear power, depending on the operating time of the power plant.
 This does not even include the costs for the final storage of the resulting nuclear waste.
-In Germany, as everywhere else, these are mainly financed through taxes.
-So nuclear power is very expensive – the costs are just hidden.
-Green electricity from new wind and photovoltaic plants, on the other hand, costs far less than nuclear power – everywhere in the world!
+In Germany, as with everywhere else, these are mainly financed through taxes.
+So nuclear power is very expensive — the costs are just hidden.
+Green electricity from new wind and photovoltaic plants, on the other hand, costs far less than nuclear power — and this is true for everywhere in the world!

 In contrast, green electricity from new wind and photovoltaic plants costs far less than nuclear power, everywhere in the world!